BrightspaceUILabs/router/README.md

 This is the first step.
 Registering routes builds the routing tree that the application uses to determine which view to show at the entry-point.
 A routes view is a function that returns a lit-html template.
 This template gets rendered into your applications entry-point when the url matches the pattern.

-The view is also passed the url parameters and search object in definition order from left to right.
+The view is also passed the url parameters and search object.
 For example:

 ```js
 pattern: '/user/:id/:page'